 - Removing all sugar (in the first two weeks this will include added and natural sugar – except the trace amounts that will be found in vegetables – as well as sugar substitutes like Stevia)

-- Removing all processed carbohydrates (bread, pasta, chips, crackers, etc.)
+- Eliminating all processed carbohydrates (bread, pasta, chips, crackers, etc.)

 - Removing all dairy (solely because of the sugar content thereby making it ineligible for both reason one and reason three)